roundedglobe/roundedglobe.github.io/_posts/2016-01-8-a-view-from-Jerusalem.md

 published: true
 author: gstroumsa
 image: zeevveez_header.jpg
-description: A reflection on the humanities from the windows of the Hebrew University of Jerusalem.
+description: A reflection on the humanities from the windows of the Hebrew University of Jerusalem
 ---

 _Welcome to the Rounded Globe blog!
 Our first post is an abridged version of Prof. Guy Stroumsa's closing remarks at a conference held in Jerusalem earlier this month (January 2016).
 A scholar of comparative religion, Professor Stroumsa discussed the duty of scholarly subsversion.
 Speaking from the heart of a conflict, Stroumsa calls on intellectuals to step beyond aseptic seminar rooms into the wider world around them: a call to which we at Rounded Globe are deeply sympathetic._